Get Started

 > cmake -G "MinGW Makefiles" ..

-Compilation: In the
+In the HoneyGUI\win32_sim\build folder, execute:

 > cmake -G "MinGW Makefiles" ..